Credit Cards for Students

 Would a student credit card be right for you?

-• You are a student.
-You may need to be enrolled in tertiary education, be a full-time student, or meet other specified requirements.
+• You may need to be a student.
+You may need to be enrolled in tertiary education or be a full-time student.
 We'll include that information in the card review under Eligibility Requirements.
+However, most cards simply require that you have proof of some income.

-• You meet other criteria.
-You'll usually need to be an Australian resident aged 18 or over.
-Some cards require a minimum income, but student credit cards either won't or the amount will be quite low.
+• You’ll need to meet eligibility criteria.
+You'll likely need to be an Australian resident aged 18 or over.
+Credit cards today rarely specify minimum incomes, but low-fee, lost-interest cards usually cater to the low-income market.

 • You understand how credit cards work.
 Your first credit card is always going to be a learning experience, but you should still understand the basics before you apply.
 That includes how interest-free days work, spending only what you can pay back, and paying off your balance.

 • Access to credit.
 Credit means you can buy stuff now on "borrowed money" and pay it back later.
-But, you need to only spend what you can afford to pay back.
+But, it’s important to only spend what you can afford to pay back, or you’ll end up paying interest endlessly.

 • Access to features.
 A student card might be basic, but can have handy extras like cashback or insurance that protects you from fraud.